Last updated in February 2023.

 What is Heavy Finance?

 Heavy Finance is a Lithuanian company that was founded in 2020 with headquarters in Vilnius and offices in Poland, Portugal, and Latvia.
 They focus on the agricultural sector, offering loans to farmers that invest in land, and machinery, or use it for working capital.
 Heavy Finance has funded +€30 million worth of loans to date - see Heavy Finance statistics for more historical performance insights.

 - Funded by an owner of another successful marketplace lending platform; backed by international VC capital (€1.3m, seed round)

-- Agricultural loans to farmers in 5 EU countries, usually backed by asset collateral
+- Agricultural loans to farmers in five EU countries, usually backed by asset collateral such as farmland machinery

 Laimonas Noreika founded Heavy Finance after founding (in 2016), running, and successfully exiting (in 2020) FinBee - a personal lending platform based in Lithuania.
 He remains Heavy Finance’s CEO.
 Andrius Liukaitis and Darius Verseckas are co-founders and hold the roles of CFO and CMO, respectively.